weave-microservices/weave/roadmap.md

 # Roadmap

 The items on this list are what we have in mind for the next versions of weave.
-If you are interested in working on one of these items, or if you want to sponsor development to speed things up, feel free to [contact fachwerk](mailto:hello@fachw3rk.de).
+If you are interested in working on one of these items, or if you want to sponsor development to speed things up, feel free to [contact fachwerk software](mailto:hello@fachwerk.io).

-## Core
+## Backend

-- Modular serializers (MsgPack, Protocol Buffer)
-- Service grouping
+- TCP transport with gossip protocol
-- Unit tests
+- Typescript support

-## Modules
+## Hosting

-- Websocket gateway
-- REPL
+- Deployment server

-## API

-- Documentation
+- Monitoring and logging

 ## Tooling

+- Auto scale agent
-- CLI module
+- Designer

-## Metrics
+## Reports

+- Extended metrics
-- Metric adapter for Zipkin
+- Tracing for events